pc4653/828P2/README.md

 TO DO:

-Change the set up from wide one FC layer to deep layers;
+~~Change the set up from wide one FC layer to deep layers;~~ **done**

-Change the set up from having the input to be sequence of data (2 dimension) to just data (1 dimension)
+~~Change the set up from having the input to be sequence of data (2 dimension) to just data (1 dimension)~~ **done**

-Adding dropout to the network;
+Adding dropout to the network; necessary?

 Generative different sets of signatures to see if similairty between signatures give problem for the network and that if bootstrap actually helps;

 Investigate the discovered feature/latent space represented by the decoder - does it have the linearity that other space have? if so we can try playing with arthrimatics in feature space - if feature vector of 5 mutations sigs - feature vector of 2 mutation sigs from the 5 = feature vector of 3

+denosing effect

 Investigate Poisson noise resistance of the input data